Most LinkedIn posts do not fail because the idea is bad. They fail because the first line is weak.

 Writing on LinkedIn can feel strange at the beginning.

-You post something.
+You write something.

 You wait.

-And… almost nothing happens.
+And then… almost nothing happens.

-The problem was not the tools.
+The problem was not only the AI.

-The problem was the way I wrote.
+The problem was the structure.

 Step 1: Start with One Clear Idea

-Before using AI, stop for a moment.
+Before you use AI, stop for a moment.

 Not a full article.
-Not a big topic.

 Examples: